 Cooperativism has had its fits and starts.
 As author and professor Nathan Schneider put it, “Co-ops tend to take hold when the order of things is in flux, when people have to figure out how to do what no one will do for them.”
 And this just may be one of the most fraught, flux-y, discontinuous, ripe moments yet – perhaps closer to “post-growth” than ever (see The New Yorker‘s “Can we have prosperity without growth?” on that).
 But look at how established cooperativism actually is today, with its principles laid out in Rochdale, England, in 1844, most recently updated by the Brussels-based International Co-operative Alliance (ICA) in 1995 and a Platform Cooperative Consortium established in New York in 2016.
 According to the Consortium, “As much as 10% of the world’s total employment happens through co-ops.
 According to the United Nations, the world’s 2.6 million co-ops count over 1 billion members among them, plus $20 trillion in assets, with revenue that adds up to 4.3% of the global GDP.
 In the United States, a national survey showed that nearly 80% of consumers would choose co-ops over the other options if they had a choice.”
 See also Ours to Hack and to Own, with 25 examples of platform co-ops (OR Books, 2016), Everything for Everyone for history and context (Nation Books, 2018) and Exit to Community, a primer and story “that connects the founders, workers, users, investors, activists and friends who have been trying to feel their way toward a better kind of startup” (Media Enterprise Design Lab and Zebras Unite, 2020).

 - Other solutions that have been put forth: It’s really a solution ecosystem that needs to be built out, consciously and collaboratively, pre- and post-product launch, right?
-Besides the business model, financing/investment, smart regulation and of course user care/content moderation, two others greatly needed are risk assessment built in before social product/service launches, as in other industries (see this just-published investigative piece in OneZero) and independent helplines, meaning getting the social media industry to build out this new global “middle layer” of care between the cloud and traditional, vertical-interest hotlines on the ground.
+Besides the business model, financing/investment, smart regulation and of course user care/content moderation, two others greatly needed are risk assessment built in before social product/service launches, as in other industries (see this just-published investigative piece in OneZero) and independent helplines, meaning getting the social media industry to build out this global “middle layer” of independent care between the cloud and traditional, vertical-interest hotlines on the ground such as the Trevor Project helpline or the Suicide Prevention Lifeline.
 That middle layer includes, for example, Europe’s Internet helplines, Australia’s eSafety Commissioner’s Office and New Zealand’s Netsafe (see my post on this for more moving parts).

 - 2 interesting highlights in Medium.com senior writer Will Oremus’s review of The Social Dilemma: